andreww5au/PaSD-client/README.md

 for 0.2 seconds every 1 second, etc. The state of the tri-colour LED, and the value of that byte of the register, are controlled by the microcontroller, and writes to that byte of the register are ignored.

+The colour LED codes (the read-only byte) are:

+ 0:'OFF',
+ 10:'GREEN',       # always ON - used for 'OK and OFFLINE' 11:'GREENSLOW',   # 1.25 Hz strobe  - used for 'OK and ONLINE'
+ 12:'GREENFAST',   # 2.5 Hz strobe
+ 13:'GREENVFAST',     # 5 Hz strobe
+ 14:'GREENDOTDASH',   # SOS in Morse code

+ 20:'YELLOW',       # always ON  - used for 'WARNING and OFFLINE' 21:'YELLOWSLOW',   # 1.25 Hz strobe  - used for 'WARNING and ONLINE'
+ 22:'YELLOWFAST',   # 2.5 Hz strobe  - used for 'UNINITIALISED'
+ 23:'YELLOWVFAST',     # 5 Hz strobe
+ 24:'YELLOWDOTDASH',   # SOS in Morse code

+ 30:'RED',       # always ON
+ 31:'REDSLOW',   # 1.25 Hz strobe
+ 32:'REDFAST',   # 2.5 Hz strobe
+ 33:'REDVFAST',     # 5 Hz strobe
+ 34:'REDDOTDASH',   # SOS in Morse code

+ 40:'YELLOWRED',     # Alternating yellow and red at 1.25 Hz
+ 41:'YELLOWREDSLOW',   # red 0.5sec, 0.3 sec off, yellow 0.5 sec, 0.3 sec off pattern

+ 50:'GREENRED'     # Alternating green and red at 1.25 Hz - used for 'POWERDOWN'

+The service LED codes (read/write, and only changed by MCCS) are:

+ 0:'SERVICE_OFF',
+ 1:'SERVICE_ON',
+ 2:'SERVICE_VFAST',   # 5 Hz strobe
+ 3:'SERVICE_FAST',   # 2.5 Hz strobe
+ 4:'SERVICE_SLOW',   #1.25 Hz strobe
+ 5:'SERVICE_VSLOW'   # 0.625 Hz strobe

 The hardware has an additional few (currently around 7) analogue inputs available for monitoring sensor readings.
 To allow room for expansion, 12 registers (and a matching